couchbaselabs/node-ottoman/vuepress/guides/quick-start.md

 So far we have simply defined the model structure and created documents locally.

-Now that we want to persist the documents, all our interaction with the Couchbase server will be done asynchronously, so we will call Ottomonan's `save()` method on each object using the `async`/`await` technique.
+Now that we want to persist the documents, all our interaction with the Couchbase server will be done asynchronously, so we will call Ottoman's `save()` method on each object using the `async`/`await` technique.